Making Your Education as Affordable as Possible

 Entrance Counseling is a mandatory information session that takes place before you receive your first federal student loan that explains your responsibilities and rights as a student borrower.

-Complete your Master Promissory Note, which is a legally-binding document with the U.S. Department of Education promising you'll repay whatever loan(s) and interest you've accumulated.
+Sign your MPN which is a legally-binding document with the U.S. Department of Education promising you’ll repay whatever loan(s) and interest you’ve accumulated.

-If applicable, complete a Special Circumstance- EFC/SAI Appeal for a reconsideration of a financial aid offer or complete an Unusual Circumstance Appeal if you are experiencing extenuating circumstances that are not financial.
-Learn more on our Financial Aid Page under the “Changes” tab.
+If applicable, complete a Special Circumstance EFC/SAI Appeal for a reconsideration of a financial aid offer or complete an Unusual Circumstance Appeal if you are experiencing extenuating circumstances that are not financial.

 Sign Up for a Payment Plan